SimeonSavov/Back-End-Basics/README.md

     -   Utilized NUnit's SetUp, TearDown, and OneTimeSetUp, OneTimeTearDown attributes for test setup and teardown operations.

 These exercises provided hands-on experience in thoroughly testing the integration between various components of our application, ensuring robustness and reliability.

+## Section 13: Unit Testing with Mocking (Lesson 13)

+In Section 13, "Unit Testing with Mocking," you'll delve into the essential practice of unit testing with mocking techniques.
+Unit testing is a crucial aspect of software development, enabling you to validate individual units of code in isolation to ensure they function as expected.
+Mocking, on the other hand, allows you to simulate dependencies of the unit under test, providing controlled environments for testing without reliance on external resources.

+### Exercise Summaries:

+1.  **Exercise 1: Greeting Provider Unit Testing**

+    -   **Objective:** The objective of this exercise is to test the `GetGreeting` method of the `GreetingProvider` class, which returns a greeting message based on the current time of day.
+    -   **Techniques Learned:**
+        -   Mocking the `ITimeProvider` interface using Moq to simulate different time scenarios.
+        -   Writing unit tests to verify the behavior of the `GetGreeting` method under various time conditions.
+    -   **Key Concepts Covered:**
+        -   Using setup methods in Moq to define the behavior of mock objects.
+        -   Employing assertions to verify the correctness of method outputs.
+        -   Testing edge cases and boundary conditions to ensure comprehensive coverage.
+2.  **Exercise 2: ItemRepository Unit Testing**

+    -   **Objective:** This exercise focuses on testing the methods of the `ItemService` class, which interacts with an `ItemRepository` to perform CRUD operations on items.
+    -   **Techniques Learned:**
+        -   Mocking the `IItemRepository` interface to isolate the `ItemService` from the actual database.
+        -   Writing unit tests to cover different scenarios such as adding, updating, deleting items, and validating input.
+    -   **Key Concepts Covered:**
+        -   Using Moq to mock repository interactions and simulate database behavior.
+        -   Testing exception handling and error conditions.
+        -   Validating input parameters and ensuring method correctness under various conditions.